3D Printing in Madrid

 For more 3D printing news, follow us on twitter: @thelink3ddotcom.

-Over the last 10 years, 3D Printing technology has opened up rapid prototyping to the masses.
+Over the last 10 years or so, 3D Printing technology has opened up rapid prototyping to the masses.
 What was once a process reserved for large corporations due to its restrictive costs is now available to everyone.

-We specialize in Fused Filament Fabrication (FFF) and with our equipment and experienced team, we can bring your ideas to life in days.
+We specialize in Fused Filament Fabrication (FFF/FDM) and with our equipment and experienced team, we can bring your ideas to life in days.

 Simply speaking, the 3D printing process begins with a 3D or CAD model of the object to be printed.
 Slicing software is then used to slice the model into thin horizontal layers and this information is outputted in a file format that the 3D printer can read.
 When a print is started, the head of the 3D printer heats and extrudes plastic filament to form a thin layer of the object’s cross section.
 This process is repeated by printing layer upon layer until the object is completed.